There are 83 destinations currently available under the Emirates-FlyDubai codeshare, and that's set to reach 240 by 2022

 Flydubai will also take on the Dubai-Zagreb route for four months from December to better cope with the traditional drop in demand over the winter.

 But despite the increased collaboration, Emirates and FlyDubai aren’t planning a full-blown merger, according to Clark.
 That’s because their mutual owner doesn’t yet see a need for it.

 “It will take a while to figure if this relationship will work, because they are different airlines with different organisational structures and operational diameters,” said Mark Martin, chief executive officer at Dubai-based Martin Consulting LLC, which studies aviation markets.
 “We just have to wait and watch.”

 In the meantime, the prospect of a blockbuster tie-up between Emirates and unprofitable Abu Dhabi-based Etihad Airways looms large, with Bloomberg News reporting tentative talks in September.
 Emirates denies there have been takeover talks of any kind and says the pair are exploring only limited collaboration.

 Operationally, Emirates and FlyDubai reduced the minimum connection time of 120 minutes between their two terminals in Dubai.
 And starting from December, flights to 10 of FlyDubai’s destinations will operate from Emirates’ Terminal 3 to further speed changeovers.

 “Now we have our commercial strategy, our network strategy and our fleet strategy are more synergised,” Clark said.
-“We think there is a much greater value proposition to the owner.”For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“We think there is a much greater value proposition to the owner.”transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.